HuygensING/timbuctoo-women-writers-conversion/README.md

 Downloading the files takes about 15 minutes; converting takes about 10 seconds.

 Uploading of the first four files mentioned about is fast, they are small.
 Persons and documents take more time, several minutes.

+## read_metadata

+With the read_metadata script the relations are extracted from the metadata.

+You get the metadata from: `http://myrepository.org/v2.1/system/vres/MyDataset/metadata`; save as json.

+The output of the script is also json.